dullroar/ten-steps-to-linux-survival/Step08.md

 \index{files and directories!special!varlogdmesg@\texttt{/var/log/dmesg}}
 \index{varlogdmesg@\texttt{/var/log/dmesg} (kernel log)}
 which holds kernel-level debug messages and usually is useful for debugging things like device driver issues.
+It can also be displayed directly with the [`dmesg`](http://linux.die.net/man/8/dmesg)\drsys{dmesg}{display kernel log} command.
-The other is `messages`,
+The other is
+`messages`,
 \index{files and directories!special!varlogmessages@\texttt{/var/log/messages}}
 \index{varlogmessages@\texttt{/var/log/messages} (general log)}